18F/uswds-jekyll/pages/support/FAQs.md

 Please fill out the [SCINet Account Request Form](https://usda-ars-gbru.github.io/scinet-site/signup/).
 The request will be forwarded to your supervisor for approval.
 You may want to notify your supervisor so they are aware of the incoming email that requires a response.
 Once your supervisor has granted approval, an account will be created for you and you will receive an email from the Virtual Research Support Core (VRSC) with logon information.
 You will also be signed up for [Basecamp](https://3.basecamp.com/3625179/projects/5538276), a forum on which users can post questions.

 ### How do I get an account for non-ARS collaborators, students, or postdocs?
-All students, postdocs, visiting scientists and collaborators must have an ARS sponsor.
+All students, postdocs, visiting scientists, and collaborators must have an ARS sponsor.
 All requests must also be approved by the Research Leader.

 Please fill out the [Non-ARS SCINet Account Request Form](https://usda-ars-gbru.github.io/scinet-site/signup/).
 The request will be forwarded to the sponsor’s supervisor for approval.
 You may want to notify your supervisor so they are aware of the incoming email that requires a response.

-Collaborators also have access to this SCINet website for user guides and upon account approval, access to the VRSC for operational assistance and the SCINet [Basecamp](https://3.basecamp.com/3625179/projects/5538276) user forum for user discussion.
+Collaborators also have access to this website for user guides and upon account approval, access to the VRSC for operational assistance and the SCINet [Basecamp](https://3.basecamp.com/3625179/projects/5538276) user forum for user discussion.

 ### How do I reactivate my account?
 Please email the VRSC: scinet_vrsc@ars.usda.gov